-Dr. Eric R. Louderback is a Research & Evaluation Scientist in the Division on Addiction at Cambridge Health Alliance, a Harvard Medical School teaching hospital.
+Dr. Eric R. Louderback is a Research & Evaluation Scientist and Open Science Ambassador at the Division on Addiction at Cambridge Health Alliance, a Harvard Medical School teaching hospital.
 He received his Ph.D. in Sociology with specializations in Medical Sociology and Criminology from the University of Miami in 2018, where he studied the structural causes of neighborhood violence and social psychological predictors of cybercrime perpetration and victimization.
 His research applies quantitative analysis techniques including geospatial analysis methods, multilevel modeling and multivariate regression to examine the consequences of addiction and to test integrated theories.

 At the Division, Dr. Louderback is currently working on three major funded projects.
 These projects include a study of patterns of daily fantasy sports players funded by DraftKings, an investigation of responsible and problem gambling measures in online casinos funded by GVC, and an examination of problem gambling reduction programs in land-based casinos funded by MGM.
 His research collaborations at the Division utilize the Syndrome Model of Addiction as a guiding framework and he is a strong supporter of data transparency and Open Science initiatives.